 Many Native American place names are still in use.
 Manhattan was originally Lenape “Manahatta.”

 We Are Still Here

 Many Americans of the United States have a distorted view of Native Americans.

 The official story is that we were wiped out.
 The colonizers really tried, but it’s not true.
 We are still here.
 We have always been here.
 The reality is that men were killed and women were taken.
 So to put it politely, we were married in.

 What an insult to have someone tell you to your face that you are dead.

 Start With an 85-95% Death Rate

 In Europe, people lived with domesticated animals.
 Animal diseases like smallpox had jumped to people, but the Europeans had developed immunity over time.

-The colonization of what became the United States began with epidemics of European diseases that had a 95% kill rate.
+The colonization of what became the United States began with epidemics of European diseases that had an 85-95% kill rate.
 So there might be only one survivor from a community of twenty, and it happened in just a few years.

 The Covid death rate is under 3% (vs 95%) and we are all aware of how much chaos Covid has caused.